Helmholtz Resonator

 Get the position of the solution corresponding to :

-Check value of the closest frequency:
+Check the value of the closest frequency:

 Plot the pressure distribution at using DensityPlot:

-As a matter of convenience one can also visualize the sound pressure level.
+As a matter of convenience, one can also visualize the sound pressure level.
 The sound pressure level is a logarithmic measure of the effective pressure of a sound relative to a reference value.
-In air the pressure reference value is .
+In air, the pressure reference value is .
 This value is near the absolute threshold of human hearing, which is the minimum sound level that a human can hear.
 The sound pressure level, denoted and measured in is given by:

-where is the reference value and is the root mean square of pressure which is given by:
+where is the reference value and is the root mean square of pressure, which is given by:

 Define the reference value: